-- 28.1 Lay-offs of non-tenured faculty members may be effectuated by the Institute only for the following reasons: - (a) Insufficient enrollment, or - (b) Bona fide discontinuance of a department or program of instruction, or - must be demonstrably bona fide and fully explained and documented to the Institute faculty to the effect that unless the Institute effectuates the inherent economies the viability of Pratt Institute is endangered. - 28.2 Non-tenured, part-time faculty members shall be laid-off prior to non-tenured full-time faculty members.
+29.1 Lay-offs of non-tenured faculty members may be effectuated by the Institute only for the following reasons:

+- (a) Insufficient enrollment, or - (b) Bona fide discontinuance of a department or program of instruction, or

+(c) Financial exigency.
+Financial exigency must be demonstrably bona fide and fully explained and documented to the Institute faculty to the effect that unless the Institute effectuates the inherent economies the viability of Pratt Institute is endangered.

+29.2 Non-tenured, part-time faculty members shall be laid-off prior to non-tenured full-time faculty members.
 Lay-offs then shall be governed by an order of separation involving cumulative seniority.
 Laid-off personnel shall be placed, within areas of competence, on a preferential rehiring list for three (3) years.
-Reemployment shall be based upon cumulative seniority within areas of competence. - 28.3 (a) Notice of lay-off of full-time faculty shall be no later than March 1st prior to the completion of the first year of service and December 1st prior to the completion of the second year of service.
+Reemployment shall be based upon cumulative seniority within areas of competence.

+29.3 (a) Notice of lay-off of full-time faculty shall be no later than March 1st prior to the completion of the first year of service and December 1st prior to the completion of the second year of service.

-- (b) Faculty members with more than two years of service will be notified prior to the end of the Spring semester or trimester that during the following academic year they shall be on a terminal appointment.
-Such notice shall be given as early as possible. - (c) Normally where practicable, those holding part-time appointments must be notified no later than December, prior to the Christmas recess, with respect to an appointment in the succeeding Spring semester and no later than May 15th with respect to an appointment in the succeeding Fall semester. - 28.4 In the event of lay-off or termination the faculty member shall be given the reasons. - 28.5 Non-tenured faculty members shall not be removed, suspended or terminated during the period of their appointment except for adequate cause which shall include (a) incompetent service and (b) neglect of duty.
+(b) Faculty members with more than two years of service will be notified prior to the end of the Spring semester or trimester that during the following academic year they shall be on a terminal appointment.
+Such notice shall be given as early as possible.

+(c) Normally where practicable, those holding part-time appointments must be notified no later than December, prior to the Christmas recess, with respect to an appointment in the succeeding Spring semester and no later than May 15th with respect to an appointment in the succeeding Fall semester.

+29.4 In the event of lay-off or termination the faculty member shall be given the reasons.

+29.5 Non-tenured faculty members shall not be removed, suspended or terminated during the period of their appointment except for adequate cause which shall include (a) incompetent service and (b) neglect of duty.

-ARTICLE XXIX
+ARTICLE XXX